The Thin Man (film): Plot

-What appears to be a missing person situation rapidly turns into a murder case when Julia Wolf is found dead and evidence points to Clyde as the prime suspect.
-Dorothy refuses to believe that her father is guilty.
-Nick and Police Lieutenant Guild visit Arthur Nunheim, a petty criminal who regularly provides information to the lieutenant.
-After being pressed for information, Nunheim excuses himself momentarily, only to slip away down the fire escape.
-Later he arranges a meeting with the yet-unidentified murderer to collect $5,000 from him, in exchange for keeping quiet about the murder.
-When Nunheim arrives, however, he is immediately shot four times and killed with what police find was the same gun that killed Julia Wolf.
+Mimi finds Julia murdered in her apartment and secretly removes Clyde's watch chain from Julia's hand.
+Clyde becomes the prime suspect, but Dorothy refuses to believe that her father is guilty.
+Nick and Lieutenant John Guild visit an informant, Arthur Nunheim, to question him, but he slips away down the fire escape.
+Later, Nunheim is on the phone blackmailing someone for $5,000 to keep quiet about the murder and leave town.
+When Nunheim arrives to collect the money, he is immediately shot and killed by an unseen assailant with what police find was the same gun that killed Julia.